Using our Keyword Table section, you can view all essential indicators to determine which keywords you will use in your metadata.

 1. The "Vol." column displays the Volume of the keyword.
 For all countries where Apple Search Ads are available (over 60 countries), we use the Apple Search Popularity - which is currently the most precise indicator of volume available, computed by Apple directly.
 The Search Pop. is a number between 5 and 100 that gives an indication on the popularity of the keyword (not an absolute number of searches).
 The Search Pop. indicator is exponential, with a median around 27.
 The volume 5 generally means that they are very few searches and that the keyword almost not used in searches.

-2. The "Total Installs" column shows an estimate of the amount of installs generated organically by the keyword in the last 30 days.
+2. The "All Installs" column shows the estimated organic installs this keyword generates across the store in the selected country in the last 30 days.

 3. The "Results" column displays the total number of apps that are ranked on a keyword.

 4. The "Diff." column displays the Difficulty indicator of a keyword, or in other words how difficult it would be for any app to rank in the top 10 for that keyword.
 It goes from 0 to 100 - 100 meaning that it is very difficult to rank on that keyword.

 5. The "Chance" indicator aims to show the likelihood that your app specifically would manage to rank in the top 10 of that keyword.
 It takes into account the strength (using the App Power indicator) of the main app that you're tracking (in this example, Amazon prime) and the difficulty of the keyword

 6. The "KEI" is the Keyword Efficiency Index : it aims to show which keywords have the best potential for your app, by finding the best combination of high volume and high chance score.
 Keywords with a high KEI are usually keywords on which you are very likely to manage to rank in the top 10 AND that have a good volume.